Arthurhe/NSB5_domain_caller/README.md

 make sure you have R, bedtools 2 and HOMER installed.

 Or you can run NSB5_installer to install the 6 R packages for you.
-The installer script will modify or creat ~/.Rprofile & ~/.Renviron to download R package from R's US server and let R recognize your/path/to/NSB5/Rlib as a library repo, and install the 6 packages for you (if your R doesn't have them).
+The installer script will modify or create ~/.Rprofile & ~/.Renviron to download R package from R's US server and let R recognize your/path/to/NSB5/Rlib as a library repo.
+It will then install any of the 6 packages that's not in your R library repo.
 The script will also add NSB5 executable files to your PATH.

 ```
 your/path/to/NSB5/NSB5_installer
 ```
-### How to use the main program: NSB_homer
+### How to use the main program: NSB5_homer
 Example usage:
 ```
 NSB5_homer -t /home/ahe/Analysis/201704_DN2DN3/data/HiC/dn3.mm10 -s /home/ahe/Analysis/genomeFiles/GenomeSize_mm10_core.txt -r 50000